Temp Tag 101: Temporary License Plates Explained — What Drivers Should Know

 You cannot drive once your temporary tags expire.
 Even a single day past the expiration date can result in fines, towing, or impound.
 If your permanent plates haven’t arrived before your temp tag runs out, you must contact the DMV for a resolution—or work with a trusted provider like Dirt Legal to avoid costly penalties and delays.

-• Conduct a VIN check to confirm no liens, theft claims, or other issues block temporary registration
+• Perform a VIN check to confirm the vehicle has no liens or theft records

 Share the Post: